lfoppiano/streamlit-pdf-viewer/README.md

 <img src="https://github.com/lfoppiano/streamlit-pdf-viewer/raw/main/docs/screenshot.png" width=500 align="right" />

+### Work in progress
-**Work in progress**: We are early in the development, and we appreciate new contributors.
+We are early in the development, and we appreciate new contributors.

-**NOTE**: If with version 0.0.8 [the PDF is not shown](https://github.com/lfoppiano/streamlit-pdf-viewer/issues/37), please use 0.0.7.
+> If with version 0.0.8 [the PDF is not shown](https://github.com/lfoppiano/streamlit-pdf-viewer/issues/37), please use 0.0.7.

 ## Getting started